Putting 3D Spatially Sparse Networks on a Diet: Experiment

-\textbf{Kernels along gravity-axis are more important.} Pruning patterns on Figure~\ref{fig:kernel} (bottom) show that kernels along the gravity-axis have higher density than any other directions.
+Pruning patterns on Figure~\ref{fig:kernel} (bottom) show that kernels along the gravity-axis have higher density than any other directions.
 We speculate that the vertical geometric patterns are especially important in indoor scenes due to structural similarity and height from the ground is critical in indoor perception.

 Based on the experiments and observations, we pick Res16UNet34C network with 99\% pruning rate as our representative result, and name it \OursAcronym{}.
 As shown in Table~\ref{tbl:semseg}, Table~\ref{tbl:insseg}, Figure~\ref{fig:teaser}, and \Fig{scannet_qual}, \OursAcronym{} shows very high accuracy (69.4\% mIoU) with only 0.4M parameters, which is even smaller than PointNet~\cite{qi2017pointnet} and PointNet++~\cite{qi2017pointnet++}.